bchwtz/bchwtz-gateway/README.md

 The logging of the Accelorometer data is reseted by the disabling/activating function.
 The data will be returned as a list.

+## mqttMainfluxComm (beta)

+The `mqttMainfluxComm`-branche includes new sub-modules to...
+1. connect the gateway to a mqtt broker,
+2. use predefined mqtt channels to trigger a sensor and get data,
+3. run this modules continuously in the background.

+Before you start, please have a look at the jupyter notebooks `Client` and `MQTTprojectEYE` inside the gateway subdirectory.

+> #### Note
+> Please dont use the `setup.py` to install the sub-modules.
+Please use `pip install -r requirements.txt` to install required packages.